TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-01-18-failing-with-podman.md

 tags: [docker, podman, wsl, development, devcontainers]
 excerpt: I tried replacing Docker Desktop with Podman on Windows.
 It didn't work out.
 Here's what happened, what I learned, and why I'm back on Docker Desktop.
 main-image: /assets/img/2026-01-18-failing-with-podman.webp
-main-image-alt: Podman logo on a Windows background
+main-image-alt: Purple seals on a "bliss" background.
+One of them has a captain's hat and a cup with two handles and a Kubernetes logo.
+The other has a small cog.
 ---

 ![{{ page.main-image-alt }}]({{ page.main-image }})